CyprienFOURCROY/CoReLaTTE/README.md

 # CoReLaTTe

-**CoReLaTTe (Complex Reasoning over Large Tabular and Textual Data)** is a benchmark generation framework for evaluating Large Language Model (LLM) agents on tabular data reasoning tasks.
+**CoReLaTTe (Complex Request over Large Tabular and Textual Data)** is a benchmark generation framework for evaluating Large Language Model (LLM) agents on tabular data reasoning tasks.

 Developed as part of a Master's thesis, CoReLaTTe automatically generates benchmark questions, executable solutions, and ground-truth answers from real-world datasets.
 The framework aims to provide a systematic way of evaluating how effectively LLM agents can reason over structured data using relational operations, statistical methods, and multi-step analytical workflows.